stephanleyherman/stephanleyherman/README.md

 #### I'm a Game Programmer with experience in Unity and Unreal.
 #### I have a Bachelor in Computer Science, i studied programming and cyber security during my time in the University.
 ---
 I'm using this page to act as a portfolio of mine on game prototypes that i have made, to make this portfolio clear and concise i would only include some prototypes that i think is worth mentioning and explained.
 At the end of the page i would put in more statistics and background on how i got here and how game design became my passion.
+Each of the section will also have a General Outline part and the Dropdown More Details part where i explain more on the game engine side of things and how i made certain things in the prototype.

 Feel free to jump to any of the section i've made :
 >- [P01 - CTFDash](#p01-ctfdash)